 The California Public Utilities Commission (CPUC) has summarized relevant information on wildfires, including investigations, de-energizations, and wildfire mitigation.
-Information and updates can be found on the CPUC website at www.CPUC.ca.gov/Nov2018wildfires/
+Information and updates can be found on the CPUC website.

-Importantly, new consumer protections are in place for utility customers who are victims of wildfires.
+Importantly, consumer protections are in place for utility customers who are victims of wildfires.
 Utilities cannot disconnect wildfire-impacted customers for nonpayment or bill customers whose homes are not capable of receiving utility services.
 Utilities must waive deposit requirements for residents seeking to re-establish service.
-A full list of protections for wildfire victims can be found on the CPUC News Blog.
 Customers may file complaints by contacting the CPUC Consumer Affairs Branch by calling 800-649-7570 (Monday through Friday, 8:30 AM to 4:30 PM).

 Southern California Edison (SCE) - SCE.com/LocalPlanning or call 800-655-4555.
 View instructions on how to obtain electricity on properties with destroyed structures.